 Lobster Pickleball Machines

-Lobster is the newest entrant on the pickleball machine scene, having just started selling in 2018, but they’ve been selling tennis ball machines for decades.
+Lobster Sports is the newest entrant on the pickleball machine scene, having just started selling in 2018, but they’ve been selling tennis ball machines for decades.

 These are truly made for portability with nice big wheels.

 One quirk of the machine is that they advertise being able to hold 135 balls in the hopper which is technically true if you don’t turn it on, but as is evidenced nicely by this video, once you turn the machine on, the balls on the top will start to fall out.

 The optional remote is 2 function, allowing you to turn the machine on and off and to turn oscillation on and off.
 The Pickle Two offers multiple power options in addition to just an internal battery.
 The non-battery version of the machine is also 8 pounds lighter which is a plus.